B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 Place Value Relationships

 The beginning of the junior grades is the first time that students study the decimal part of a number.
-They need to deepen their understanding of the place values of the numbers and the relationship between the place values.
+They will continue to deepen their understanding of place values and the relationship between the place values to the right of the decimal point.
 Decimal numbers are part of everyday life and understanding the place values to the right and left of the decimal point is essential.

 The decimal point plays a significant role when interpreting the value of a decimal number.
-It separates the integer part (in grade 5, the whole number part) from the decimal part, and thus indicates the position of the ones.
+It separates the integer part from the decimal part, and thus indicates the position of the ones.

-It is essential that students recognize the position of the units, since it is the unit that defines the whole, from which the tenths, hundredths and thousandths are formed on the one hand, and the tens, hundreds and thousands on the other.
-We can therefore say that the unit, identified by the decimal point, is at the heart of the decimal system.
+It is essential that students recognize the position of the ones unit, since it is this unit that defines the whole, from which the tenths, hundredths and thousandths are formed on the one hand, and the tens, hundreds and thousands on the other.
+We can therefore say that the ones unit, identified by the decimal point, is at the heart of the decimal system.

-This recognition of the role of the units digit is evidenced by the name prefixes given to the place value of the digits on either side of the unit digit.
-Tens represent a quantity ten times greater than the unit, while tenths represent a quantity ten times smaller than the unit.
-Similarly, one hundred is a hundred times larger than a unit, while one hundredth is a hundred times smaller than a unit.
+This recognition of the role of the ones unit is evidenced by the names given to the place values of the digits on either side of the ones.
+Tens represent a quantity ten times greater than one, while tenths represent a quantity ten times smaller than one.
+Similarly, one hundred is a hundred times larger than one, while one hundredth is a hundred times smaller than one.

-Note: Some students are under the impression that the decimal point is the center of the decimal system.
-As a result, they tend to call the first position to the right of the decimal point the position of ones rather than tens.
+Note: Some students are under the impression that the decimal point is the centre of the decimal system.
+As a result, they tend to call the first position to the right of the decimal point "oneths" rather than tenths.

-It is important that students also grasp the multiplicative relationship by 10 that exists between adjacent place values.
-They have previously developed an understanding of this relationship in the study of whole numbers, that each position has a value 10 times greater than the one to its right and 10 times smaller than the one to its left.
+It is important that students also grasp the x10 multiplicative relationship that exists between adjacent place values.
+They have previously developed an understanding of this relationship in the study of whole numbers, such that each position has a value 10 times greater than the one to its right and 10 times smaller than the one to its left.

 This multiplicative relationship is also true for decimal places.